 That a woman could feel so oppressed that she had to ‘suck it up’ when she wasn’t feeling happy and that she had to ‘just deal with it’ when she wasn’t feeling fulfilled.

-We are told that we should be better homemakers and stay at home mothers.
+We are told that we should be better homemakers and stay-at-home mothers.
 But we should also contribute to the household income.

 If we are at home with our kids, we are told we shouldn’t be giving up on the career we worked so hard for.

-We are told that we should be helping our kids learn and teaching them how to identify numbers and read.
+We are told that we should be helping our kids learn and teach them how to identify numbers and read.
 But if we teach our kids it has to be in a specific way and has to be done by the curriculum rules otherwise it will make it hard when they go to school.

 We are told we should be feeding our kids healthy food.
-But it has to be GMO-free, organic, ethically sourced, gluten free, sugar free, wheat free, nut free…
+But it has to be GMO-free, organic, ethically sourced, gluten-free, sugar-free, wheat-free, nut-free…

 Then we are told we aren’t feeding our kids enough variety of foods.

 And to top it all off, we are told to relax.
 That if we stress, our kids stress.

-How does all of this work?
-Being a woman is this world is tough.
+Being a woman in this world is tough.
 It feels like you cannot win.
 That there is no ‘winning’.
 It’s just simply getting through each day.

-And to do that, you need self care.
+And to do that, you need self-care.
 It’s biological.

 Because I will refute you on every level.
 (Actually, no I won’t, I’ll delete your comments and go and make myself a coffee and relax because I don’t have enough time or energy for negativity).

 I thought taking time for myself would be selfish.
-I was going to be by his side first thing of a morning, stay there all day and be there until the late hours at night if that was what it took to be with him.
+I was going to be by his side first thing in the morning, stay there all day and be there until the late hours at night if that was what it took to be with him.

 And so I did.

 While other mothers weren’t coming in to see their babies until after lunch, I had already been there for hours!
 While other parents would leave at lunch and come back hours later, I was still there!
-I wasn’t being selfish at all!

-But I was doing more damage than good.
-Because I was so exhausted my milk supply had dropped.
+Because I was so exhausted my milk supply dropped.
 I was no longer getting as much milk as I was previously.